Apply for a Pearls and Precious Stones Trading License in Dubai

 UAE has over 130 double taxation treaty agreements

-Licence packages typically start from approximately AED 12,000
+License packages typically start from approximately AED 12,000

 AML compliance mandatory: goAML registration required for all precious stone traders

-The licence permits the import, export, re-export, and local distribution of all covered commodities within the scope of the activity.
+The license permits the import, export, re-export, and local distribution of all covered commodities within the scope of the activity.
 Traders can source stones internationally, bring them into the free zone, and redistribute them to buyers in the UAE and overseas without incurring standard import duties within the zone.

-It is important to note that this licence does not cover manufacturing, cutting, or polishing activities.
+It is important to note that this license does not cover manufacturing, cutting, or polishing activities.
 Businesses wishing to add value through processing will need to apply for separate activity codes that authorise those specific operations.

-Who This Licence Is Suited To
+Who This License Is Suited To

 International gem traders and wholesalers seeking a Gulf-based distribution hub